-COC works towards a world where everyone can live to their full potential, regardless of their sexual orientation, gender identity, gender expression or sex characteristics.
+COC Netherlands works towards a world where everyone can live up to their full potential, regardless of their sexual orientation, gender identity, gender expression and/or sex characteristics.

-Founded in 1946, COC Netherlands is the world’s oldest operating LGBTI organisation.
-As a federation of 20 local associations, we have over 30 staff members and hundreds of volunteers.
+Founded in 1946, COC is the world’s oldest operating LGBTI organisation.
+As a federation of 20 local associations, we have over 40 staff and hundreds of volunteers.

 We support the LGBTI movement at the national and international levels, working to make its voice heard, get organised and bring about change.
 COC supports community-based groups tackle their issues in the way they think works best in their context.
 We provide support through funding, coaching, training and extending access to international networks and intergovernmental bodies.
 COC is one of the few LGBTI organisations in the world that has a special consultative status with the United Nations.

 Team COC 2017

-COC Netherlands defines its working method as inside-out: we support coalitions of LGBTI people in their efforts to bring about change from within their own community.
+COC defines its working method as inside-out: we support coalitions of LGBTI people in their efforts to bring about change from within their own community.
 We do not believe in top-down assistance programmes.
 There is a lot of power within communities, which must be harnessed and developed.
 They are in the lead; our role is to offer support.
 Communities themselves are best equipped to determine their own future and promote social change based on the principle of self-determination.
 LGBTI people can empower themselves, build strong communities and organisations, and work together in lobbying and advocacy.
 This inside-out approach has made COC what it is today.
 It is our modus operandi in both domestic and international work.

 Front liners: A world full of hope